Utah Withholding Taxes

 Since fixed-length files are handled differently, please follow the instructions for the following option that applies.
 If you:

-- File with a fixed-length file upload, please see Withholding and Mineral Production Taxes File Layouts for the new layouts.
+- File with a fixed-length file upload, please see Withholding and Mineral Production Taxes File Layouts for the layouts.

 - Have developed an in-house process to create a fixed-length file for returns, contact your IT department.